ivanleomk/ivanleomk.github.io/docs/blog/posts/mac-setup-guide.md

 1. You need to approve direnv to load the `.envrc` file in each directory every single time you open a new terminal session.
 2. You can't seem to selectively unset environment variables in the global `.zshrc` file that you set in the `.envrc` file in each directory and only have a subset of the vars

 Eg. if you had FOO_1, FOO_2, BAR_1 in your global `.zshrc` file, you can't seem to get just FOO_1 in your new subdirectory shell without manually unsetting the other two in the `.envrc` file.
+I'd love to know if there's a better way to do this

+### Httpie

+I've started using httpie over curl because it's just so much nicer to use.
+You can download them from [here](https://httpie.io/download)

 ### Mkdocs Specific